5 New Year's Restolutions to make in 2020

 2. Read a book.

 Like, a real one with pages and ink and no screens to interfere with your melatonin production.
-Reading a physical book , but helping you wind down in the evening before bed is a huge one.
+Reading a physical book offers all kinds of benefits, but helping you wind down in the evening before bed is a huge one.
 Focusing your mind on a simple task that doesn’t split your attention helps quiet the other parts of your brain and calm your body down.
 Making it a part of your evening routine can help create a recognizable pattern for your brain before bed, and you get to be the person at the dinner party with the best book recommendations.
 Not sure where to start?
-Check out .
+Check out The New Yorker’s best reads of 2019.

 - Meditation doesn’t necessarily have to be about clearing your mind like you may think—pick a word or a phrase you want to focus on and repeat it to yourself to prevent distraction.